 Pineapple rain.
 The wolves are marrying.
 The hyena is giving birth.
 The Devil is doing…something.

-The truth is always a little more boring than the colorful myths and allegories we come up with, but one thing that baffles and perplexes is just how many ways there are to describe a sun shower.
+The truth is always a little more boring than the colorful myths and allegories we come up with, but one thing that does baffle and perplex us is just how many ways there are to describe a sun shower.
 Almost every culture has an expression for this woven into its folklore, and it’s one of five universal behaviors that made it on to this list of “eerily specific things every human does the same.”
-The variety of expressions for “sun shower” is inexhaustible, but most of them center around similar themes.
+The variety of weather idioms for “sun shower” is inexhaustible, but most of them center around similar themes.

 Armenian: The wolf is giving birth on the mountain